vllm-project/llm-compressor/examples/big_models_with_accelerate/README.md

 # Quantizing Big Models with `accelerate`

-`llmcompressor` integrates natively with `accelerate` to support quantizing large models.
+`llmcompressor` integrates with `accelerate` to support quantizing large models.

 ## Overview